Kazimbalti/Kazim-Autonomous-Drone-racing/install.md

 # Installation instructions

-Detailed instructions to setup a development environment for the Drone Race project
+Detailed instructions to setup a development environment for the Autonomous Drone Race project

 ---